acisternino/aws-hazelcast-cluster/README.md

 * Check the latest available versions of Hazelcast and of the [Hazelcast AWS](https://github.com/hazelcast/hazelcast-aws) project.

-  If a new version has been released, change the values defined at the top of [hazelcast.json](ami/hazelcast.json) and submit a pull-request :)
+  If a new version has been released, update the [hazelcast.json](ami/hazelcast.json) and [install-hc.sh](ami/install-hc.sh) files and submit a pull-request :)

 For deploying the cluster: